Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints: Acknowledgments

-\bio{figs/authors/Jinguizhe} \textbf{Guizhe Jin} received the bachelor's degree in mechanical engineering from Harbin Institute of Technology, Weihai, China, in 2019.
-He is currently pursuing the master's degree with the College of Automotive and Energy Engineering, Tongji University, Shanghai, China.
-His research interests mainly focus on motion planning for autonomous vehicles via deep reinforcement learning. \endbio \bio{figs/authors/Yuran} \textbf{Ran Yu} received his B.E. degree in vehicle engineering from the School of Automotive Engineering, Harbin Institute of Technology, Weihai, China, in 2024.
-He is currently pursuing his M.E. degree in vehicle engineering from the College of Automotive and Energy Engineering, Tongji University, Shanghai, China.
-His research interests include safe reinforcement learning, and motion planning and control of intelligent vehicles. \endbio \bio{figs/authors/Lvchen} \textbf{Chen Lv} received the joint Ph.D. degree from the Department of Automotive Engineering, Tsinghua University, China, and the EECS Department, University of California, Berkeley, USA, in January 2016.
+\bio{figs/authors/Lvchen} \textbf{Chen Lv} received the joint Ph.D. degree from the Department of Automotive Engineering, Tsinghua University, China, and the EECS Department, University of California, Berkeley, USA, in January 2016.
 He is an Associate Professor with the School of Mechanical and Aerospace Engineering, Nanyang Technological University (NTU), Singapore.
 He also holds joint appointments as the Research Director of NTU, Vice President Research Office, the Director of M.Sc. degree in robotics and intelligent systems, a Thrust Lead in AI with the Continental-NTU Corporation Laboratory, and the Cluster Director in Future Mobility Solutions with ERI@N. He was as a Research Fellow with the Advanced Vehicle Engineering Center, ranfield University, U.K., from 2016 to 2018.
 He joined NTU, as a Nanyang Assistant Professor and has founded the Automated Driving and Human-Machine System (AutoMan) Research Laboratory in June 2018.
 His research focuses on advanced vehicle control and intelligence, where he has contributed four books, over 200 papers, and received 12 granted patents and five patent applications. \endbio